Graphic Design instructor, Miguel Suarez at his home office in Toronto

 Miguel: Shortly after graduating from Herzing, I was asked to be a teaching assistant under the instructor, Jerzy Galecki.
 After a year and a half, I was invited to teach the course on Adobe Flash.

-Later, the president of Herzing College Toronto asked me to take over the graphic design program, after Jerzy's departure in 2017.
+Later, the president of Herzing College asked me to take over the graphic design program, after Jerzy's departure in 2017.
 I've been the instructor ever since, and it's been incredibly rewarding.

 My students are my daily inspiration.
 I love designing lessons specific to their needs, and watching them grow into amazing graphic designers.